Water Hyacinth Borer

 The adult moth has brown forewings with a variable complex light and dark pattern, usually with a white mark near the middle of each costa.
 The hindwings are yellow with a broad brown patterned margin and a dark spot in the middle.
 The females are darker and larger than the males.
 The wingspan is about 2 cms.

 This species originally comes from South America.
-It was introduced deliberately other countries, including Australia in 1977, to help control the Water Hyacinths there.
-Later it was introduced into Africa and Asia for the same reason.
+It was introduced deliberately into Australia in 1977, to help control the Water Hyacinths.
+It was introduced into other countries in Africa and Asia for the same reason.

 The species can be found now in